beyaz/DotNetArchitectureExplorer/README.md

 Extracts method call graph and type dependency to dgml file.

-Sample usage:
+Select any .net assembly then drag and drop on DotNetArchitectureExplorer.exe

-Select any .net assembly and drag and drop on DotNetArchitectureExplorer.exe then dgml file automatically will be create.
+Then dgml file automatically will be create.

 ## Screenshot